Vanezio/tastForPTM/README.md

-# tastForPTM
+# testForPTM
-Link on git hub pages https://vanezio.github.io/tastForPTM/index
+Link on git hub pages https://vanezio.github.io/testForPTM/

 Click: delete cell and all neighbours cells from the same group